brmcdoug/kne/README.md

 # kne

+Note: this stuff worked as of about August/September 2022.
+Hopefully it still does, but the warranty has expired :)

 Sample configs and a pb.txt file for launching a six router XRd topology (plus attached workload "VMs" using Google's delightful KNE tool: https://github.com/google/kne